 This type of training uses the “stretch shortening cycle”.
 Basically meaning there is a lengthening movement quickly followed by a shortening movement of the muscle.

-Maybe you’re someone who is in fact just looking to increase their physical function for an intermural sport or one you participate in for fun.
-Maybe you’re someone who was recently in an accident or trauma of some sort, as you can be sure to find plyometrics type training in physical therapy offices across the country.
+Alternatively, you’re someone just looking to increase their physical function for an intermural sport or as a hobby.
+Furthermore, you’re someone who was recently in an accident or trauma of some sort.
+You can be sure to find plyometrics type training in physical therapy offices across the country.

 Plyometrics Explained!
 (4 Minutes)

 Regardless of the reason, there are many great health and fitness benefits associated with these types of exercises.
 We’ll be discussing this type of training in detail throughout the rest of the post.

 What Are The Benefits of Plyometrics Training?

 So, what are the benefits of plyometrics training?
 In this part of the post, we’ll get into the real benefits of this intense workout routine.
 There are many ways to practice plyometrics training, but the end results generally lead to similar outcomes, obviously varying form person to person dependent on genetic make-up, over-all conditioning, and end outcome goals.

 Can Help You Get Back Into Shape After an Injury:

 If under the proper guidance, the IJSPT (specific to sport physical therapists) discuss the role plyometrics training has on the continued efforts to get athletes back to optimal performance as quickly and efficiently as possible.
 They state that plyometrics has become not only an integral part of post injury rehab, but also helping to prevent injuries in the first place.

 Plyometrics is meant to enhance your muscle performance and growth.
 It can even reduce your chances of injury by helping you become stronger in specific areas of your body related to your sport, or movements you’re hoping to advance.